kkaris/indra_network_search/doc/indra_network_service/web_ui_introduction.rst

   respectively, for Common Parents.*

-Common Targets
+Shared Targets
 ~~~~~~~~~~~~~~
-This card shows the direct downstream targets that are common to both the
+This section shows the direct downstream targets that are shared between
-chosen `source` and `target`.
+`source` and `target`.

 Shared Regulators
 ~~~~~~~~~~~~~~~~~
-Shared regulators are only searched for if the corresponding tick-box is checked.
-The results shown are the direct upstream regulators that are common to both `source` and `target`.
+Shared regulators are only searched for if the corresponding checkbox is checked (see *Checkboxes* above).
+The results shown are the direct upstream regulators that are shared between `source` and `target`.

-N Edge Paths
+Path Results
 ~~~~~~~~~~~~
-These card are shown per path length so that all paths with one edge are
+This section show path results per path length, i.e. all paths with the same
-assembled under one card, all paths with two edges in another card and so
+number of edges share a specific subsection.
+The division of paths per
-forth.
+subsection is done regardless if the path search is weighted or not.

 Detailed Results
 ----------------